If you’re reading this guide, then it’s safe to assume that you’ve decided to start a Limited Liability Company (LLC) in Montana.

-There are a few clear advantages you benefit from when choosing to form an LLC instead of choosing other business structures like becoming a partnership, becoming a sole trader or sole proprietorship, an S corporation or a C corporation.
+You benefit from a few clear advantages when you form an LLC instead of another business structure, such as a partnership, sole trader or sole proprietorship, S corporation, or C corporation.

-This means that if your Montana LLC gets sued or goes bankrupt, your debtors can’t do things like take your car, your house, or any of your personal assets.
-The only form of financial retribution or recourse for debtors is limited to the assets of the LLC.
+This means that if your Montana LLC gets sued or goes bankrupt, your debtors can’t take your car, your house, or any of your personal assets.
+The only recourse for debtors is limited to the assets of the LLC.

-We are all very aware that an unexpected event (like a global viral pandemic) can deal a crushing blow to even the most successful and prepared business.
-So, having this level of asset protection is vital to nearly any business, and it’s one of the best reasons to choose to form an LLC.
+An unexpected event can deal a crushing blow to even the most successful and prepared business.
+So having this level of asset protection is vital to nearly any business, and it’s one of the best reasons to choose to form an LLC.

-Another reason to choose an LLC business structure is the protection of your personal information.
+Another reason to choose an LLC as your business structure is the protection of your personal information.

 In the past decade or so, hackers and scammers have become even better at what they do.
 With the smallest, most seemingly insignificant piece of personal information, they can easily steal your identity and rack up thousands of dollars worth of debt in your name.

 But the advantageous thing about forming an LLC in Montana is that there are ways to keep your personal information safe and off the public record.